-WHY are the French militarists in vesting so much energy so much and so much profession and afal blood in their campaign of sing the Riffs?
+WHY are the French militarists investing so much energy so much gold and so much proletarian and colonial blood in their campaign of subduing the Riffs?

-terest does the French milirat clique, which has taken the he leading military power of cap at Europe, in waging such strenu e in Africa at this time?
+What interest does the French militarist clique, which has taken the place of the Prussian militarist group as the leading military power of capitalist Europe, in waging such strenuous warfare in Africa at this time?